-1 If you did not save a storage server configuration file, get a storage server configuration file.

-2 Use a text editor to enter, change, or remove values.
+- If you did not save a storage server configuration file, get a storage server configuration file. - See "Saving the MSDP storage server configuration" on page 191. - Use a text editor to enter, change, or remove values.

-Remove lines from and add lines to your file until only the required lines (see Table 5-32) are in the configuration file.
+Remove lines from and add lines to your file until only the required lines (see Table 5-31) are in the configuration file.
 Enter or change the values between the second set of quotation marks in each line.
 A template configuration file has a space character (" ") between the second set of quotation marks.